An image taken during a HeartScan test

 • A computed tomography (CT) scan costs $100.

 In preventive cardiology, we’d love an all-knowing crystal ball to predict future heart issues.
-That doesn’t exist, but a calcium-scoring HeartScan does.
+That doesn’t exist, but a calcium-scoring heart scan does.
 It is the best tool we have for determining the risk of underlying plaque build-up that could result in a heart attack.

 As plaque ages, it calcifies.
-A HeartScan is a computed tomography (CT) test that uses X-ray technology to produce images of the inside of the body and provide a calcium score.
+A heart scan is a computed tomography (CT) test that uses X-ray technology to produce images of the inside of the body and provide a calcium score.

 About half of all middle-aged adults have a calcium score of zero, which means the rest have an increased risk of heart disease.
 If you’d be willing to make changes based on your score, then a HeartScan may be right for you.

-Who should consider a HeartScan?
+Who should consider a calcium heart scan?

-Anyone older than 35, with one or more of these risk factors for heart disease: family history of heart disease:
+Anyone older than 35, with one or more of these risk factors for heart disease:

 • diabetes